mach-composer/mach-composer-cli/docs/src/concepts/deployment/index.md

 MACH composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc.).

-Components themselves are responsible for publishing their own artifacts into an artifact repository (which can be a simple S3 bucket).
-And usually that is implemented by configuring a CI/CD pipeline that manages that automatically.
+Components themselves are responsible for publishing their own artifacts and terraform code into an artifact repository (which can be a simple S3 bucket), which usually is implemented by configuring a CI/CD pipeline that manages that automatically.

 An artifact is usually a zip file containing a serverless function, i.e.
 `my-component-vXYZ.zip`.
 These can be conveniently generated using the